kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 These examples expect that you have a running kubernetes cluster and that kuttl can connect to it.
 :::

-The `errors` command provides the absolute affect, it asserts that the value doe NOT exist in the cluster.
+The `errors` command provides the opposite affect, it asserts that the value doe NOT exist in the cluster.
 Example:
 ```
 kubectl kuttl errors --timeout 5 01-assert.yaml
 error assert is valid